Mission Barrio Adentro: Medical care and election tampering

-The New York Times interviewed sixteen Cuban medical professionals in 2019 who had worked for Barrio Adentro prior to the 2018 Venezuelan presidential elections; all sixteen revealed that they were required to participate in voting fraud.
+The New York Times interviewed sixteen Cuban medical professionals in 2019 who had worked for Barrio Adentro before the 2018 Venezuelan presidential elections; all sixteen revealed that they were required to participate in voting fraud.
 Some of the Cubans said that "command centers" for elections were placed near clinics to facilitate "dispatching doctors to pressure residents".
 Some tactics reported by the Cubans were unrelated to their profession: they were given counterfeit cards to vote even though they were not eligible voters, they witnessed vote tampering with officials opening ballot boxes and destroyed ballots, and they were told to instruct easily manipulated elderly patients in how to vote.

 But they also "described a system of deliberate political manipulation"; their services as medical professionals "were wielded to secure votes for the governing Socialist Party, often through coercion," they told The New York Times.
 Facing a shortage of supplies and medicine, they were instructed to withhold treatment – even for emergencies – so supplies and treatment could be "doled out closer to the election, part of a national strategy to compel patients to vote for the government".
 They reported that life-saving treatment was denied to patients who supported the opposition.
 As the election neared, they were sent door-to-door, on house visits with a political purpose: "to hand out medicine and enlist voters for Venezuela's Socialist Party".
 Patients were warned that they could lose their medical care if they did not vote for the Socialist Party, and that, if Maduro lost, ties would be broken with Cuba, and Venezuelans would lose all medical care.
-Patients with chronic conditions and those at risk of death if they couldn't get medicine, were a particular focus of these tactics.
+Patients with chronic conditions and those at risk of death if they couldn't get medicine were a particular focus of these tactics.
 One said that government officials were posing as doctors to make these house calls before elections; "We, the doctors, were asked to give our extra robes to people.
 The fake doctors were even giving out medicines, without knowing what they were or how to use them," he said.